reclaimprotocol/blog/content/posts/proxying-is-enough.md

 ---
 _\- Madhavan Malolan_

+Special thanks to Kirill Kustenok and Zhongtang Luo for proof reading multiple versions of this draft.

 Recently Z. Luo et al released a paper titled ["Proxying is Enough: Security of Proxying in TLS Oracles and AEAD Context Unforgeability"](https://eprint.iacr.org/2024/733.pdf) [(Hash)](https://etherscan.io/tx/0xa0c1f3d7a641a065688e148890a77f360b198e01e49aa28352e856682c4c12c9), where they discuss security of TLS Oracles.